 Wikipedia is an encyclopedia and therefore does not accept content indiscriminately.
 Subjects of Wikipedia articles should be worthy of notice and the information contained within the content must be verifiable.

-This means that most individuals and businesses simply do not qualify for a Wikipedia page.
+Most individuals and businesses do not qualify for a Wikipedia page.

 That does not stop someone from submitting one, but most likely one of two things will happen: